srid/srid/Software/PureScript/PureScript mini-tutorial using Nix.md

 date: 2020-04-16
 ---

+**EDIT (Mar, 2023)**: Checkout https://github.com/purifix/purifix if you want to Nixify your PureScript projects.

 My #[[Haskell]] app [[Neuron]] recently received a [contribution](https://github.com/srid/neuron/pull/90) that added support for the very useful client-side search feature.
 JavaScript was used to implement it; however after having gotten used to merrily creating [[Reflex-FRP]]-based web apps (frontend and backend both in Haskell), writing raw JavaScript had very little appeal to me, which left me with the following options:

 * GHCJS: Reflex